mingukkang/ENAS-Tensorflow/README.md

 The string in the above code like "0 0 1 4 0 0 0 ~ " is the result of main_controller_child_trainer.py

-The first 20 numbers are for the architecture for conv layers, and the rest are for pooling layers.
+The first 20 numbers are for the architecture for convolution layers, and the rest are for pooling layers.

 ## Result